borgestrand/sdr-widget/AW_readme.txt

 the time of writing,the AVR32 toolchain can be downloaded from (search for "toolchain"): http://www.atmel.com/products/microcontrollers/avr/default.aspx?tab=tools

+With the default installation, the following text was appended to make-widget search list:
+  "/cygdrive/c/Program Files (x86)\Atmel\AVR Tools\AVR Toolchain\bin" \

 The project root Makefile includes compile-time defaults.